 This is found in milk, beans, bread, cereals, and organ meats.

-The role fluoride plays is on the prevention of decay in your teeth.
+The role fluoride plays in the prevention of decay in your teeth.
 It is also found in some amounts within the bone and some soft tissues in the body.
 It can be seen to have effects on the integrity of bones.
 Supplementation is only available with a prescription.

-Deficiency would see increases in tooth decay and then possibly links to osteoporosis.
+A deficiency would increase tooth decay and possibly link to osteoporosis.

-Excess intake would poorly affect the teeth health along with bones, kidneys, and muscle/nerve functioning.
+The excess intake would poorly affect the teeth’ health, bones, kidneys, and muscle/nerve functioning.